×

 While Paul’s primary mission was to take the gospel to the Gentiles in places where churches were not yet established, he still valued caring for those who are already believers.
 He was going to deliver a contribution to the poor among the saints in Jerusalem.
 Paul believed this errand was what God had called him to next.

-When Paul reached Jerusalem, he was almost immediately arrested, and ended up going to Rome under arrest, after he appealed to Caesar because he could not get a fair trial in Israel (Acts 25-28).
-Paul would not only come and visit Rome, he would spend his last days there, being martyred under the reign of Nero.
-When Paul writes Timothy from his Roman prison, he knows his time to die is near (2 Timothy 4:6-8).
+What actually transpired is that Paul would not only visit Rome, but that he would spend his last days there, being martyred under the reign of Nero.
+When Paul writes to Timothy from his Roman prison, he knows his time to die is near (2 Timothy 4:6–8).

 Biblical Text